 Prof. Carmel Domshlak, joined the Faculty of Industrial Engineering and Management of the Technion in 2003 He received his Ph.D. in Computer Science from Ben-Gurion University in 2002.
 During 2002–2004 he was a Research Associate in the Computer Science Department at Cornell University.

 Prof. Domshlak research interests are in computational and modeling problems that are fundamental to intelli-gent autonomous behavior, with an emphasis on interesting structure/complexity connections that can be found in diﬀerent tasks of automated reasoning such as sequential decision making and action planning, multi-agent system design, preferential reasoning, and probabilistic inference.
 In the last few years, a very substantial part of my work has been devoted to the problems of goal-driven action planning in concisely speciﬁed transition systems as well as to Monte-Carlo algorithms for online sequential decision making.

-Prof Domshlak serves as Dean of the Faculty of Industrial Engineering and Management since 2017.
+From 2017 to 2021, Prof Domshlak served as Dean of the Faculty of Industrial Engineering and Management.